College & Career Planning

 5. The Junior Meet Resource Guide is always available for locating details regarding the college search process at LCS.

-SAT/ACT Tests
+SAT/ACT

 Students are encouraged to begin taking their SAT/ACT tests during their junior year.
 Typically, colleges require an SAT or ACT, therefore it is not required to take both.
-Students should be aware that the ACT focuses more on mathematics and science, while the SAT focus on mathematics, reading & writing.
+Students should be aware that the ACT focuses more on mathematics and science, while the SAT focuses on mathematics, reading & writing.

 If a college requires test scores to be sent to them, it is the responsibility of the student to send them.
 LCS does not send test scores to colleges.